 - Lacto-vegetarians eat dairy products, but not eggs.

 - Ovo-vegetarian eats eggs but not dairy.

-- Vegans that do not eat dairy products, eggs, or any other products that come from animals.
+- Vegans do not eat dairy products, eggs, or any other products that come from animals.

 Wild fruits are an essential part of the diet.
 But this stone-age diet does not allow for wheat, grains, soy, milk, cream, cheese, candies, cereals or cookies.
 And no salt, coffee, processed oils or alcohol.
 Similar to the ketogenic diet, you are not encouraged to keep a close track of your calorie intake.
 Focus on eating the right kinds of foods instead.

-According to world-renowned Paleo diet expert Nora Gedgaudas in The Paleo Way website, the paleo diet is about balancing the best learning from our ancestors and mixing it with the best of the 21st Century.
+According to world-renowned Paleo diet expert Nora Gedgaudas, the paleo diet is about balancing the best learning from our ancestors and mixing it with the best of the 21st Century.
 The lifestyle is based on diet, exercise and mindfulness.

 The success of this diet is also questionable, despite its massive online presence.
 To give you a clear idea of the dos and don'ts, here is an example of the 3-day diet plan from Shape Magazine: